epicchainlabs/epicchain-devkit-dotnet/docs/CSharpSyntaxCheckList.md

-# C# Syntax Support for Neo Smart Contracts
+# C# Syntax Support for EpicChain Smart Contracts

-This document serves as a comprehensive guide to C# syntax support in Neo smart contract development.
-While Neo allows for smart contract development using C#, it's important to note that not all C# features are fully supported or may behave differently in the context of smart contracts.
+This document serves as a comprehensive guide to C# syntax support in EpicChain smart contract development.
+While EpicChain allows for smart contract development using C#, it's important to note that not all C# features are fully supported or may behave differently in the context of smart contracts.

 ## Purpose
-- To provide clarity on which C# syntaxes are supported in Neo smart contracts
+- To provide clarity on which C# syntaxes are supported in EpicChain smart contracts
 - To highlight any differences or limitations compared to standard C# usage
-- To serve as a reference for both experienced C# developers and those new to Neo smart contract development
+- To serve as a reference for both experienced C# developers and those new to EpicChain smart contract development

 ## How to Use This Document
 - Each C# feature or syntax element is listed with its support status